Principia-Turtle/Archive/content/index.md

 title: The Principia Archive
 ---

-# Welcome to <Principia>

-We are a theorycrafting guild, but we try not to be too jerky about it.
+Principia is a theorycrafting community of Turtle WoW, but we try not to forget to be respectful to others, who enjoy different aspects of the game.

-This archive serves as a theoretical hub for Turtle WoW.
+This archive serves as a theoretical hub.
 To navigate the archive, expand the graph view.
 Here we try to share actual knowledge based on facts and mathematics, which everyone can test themselves.
+We hope you will learn something new browsing the archive.

-In the future I would like to establish some sort of peer review with other guilds.
+In the future we would like to establish some sort of peer review with other guilds.

 >We believe knowledge should be free to access.
-But a lot of our time we have dedicated to theorycrafting instead of farming golds.
+But a lot of our time we have dedicated to theorycrafting instead of gold farming.
 We will be happy if you send an in-game-mail tip to the author of the node you found useful.

-### 🔍 The Core Protocols
+### 🔍 Foundational mathematics
 * **[[Hit Mechanics of Random Number Based Game]]**: How does RNG work in WoW?
 Mathematics for misses, crits, resists and so on.

 ### 📚 The Department of Theory